sheffield-supernova/IRAFonDocker/README.md

                 -v /tmp/.X11-unix:/tmp/.X11-unix \
                 -v $1:/data irafmachine;

-**Note** this installs the barest version of iraf (i.e. no special packages), and iraf has not been setup for the user (so, each time, one will have to go through the process of making an IRAF directory and running "mkiraf").
+**Note** this installs the barest version of iraf (i.e. no special packages - just the stsci and gemini packages).
+There is a bare bones `login.cl` file.
+From the command prompt, one has to run `xgterm` in `/home/iraf` and then invok `cl`.